lauramayfox/designfox/README.md

 To handle sensitive client information responsibly and professionally, adhering to privacy standards to build trust with clients.

 Reduced Administrative Work:
-To reduce the time spent on administrative tasks, such as responding to basic inquiries, by providing comprehensive service details and FAQs on the website.
+To reduce the time spent on administrative tasks, such as responding to basic inquiries, by providing comprehensive service details on the website.

 Feedback and Testimonials:
 To gather and showcase testimonials from happy clients to build credibility and trust with new visitors.